api3dao/old-api3-docs/docs/airnode/v0.3/reference/packages/adapter.md

 ```

 Conversion for `int256` and `uint256` is the same - this means that `-123` can
 be converted to `uint256`.
-However, this value will throw an error while
+However, an will be thrown while encoding.
-encoding.

 :::warning Flooring